thattomperson/rowan/README.md

 Pokemon evolution tree for Pokémon and Pokécord

 ## Commands
+- r!help
-- ,evolutions <pokemon name or id>
+- r!evolutions <pokemon name or id>
-- ,evo <pokemon name or id> # alias for evolutions
+- r!evo <pokemon name or id> # alias for evolutions
-- ,fact
+- r!fact
 More to come

 ## Why?